HD claims logo without B (2)

 The time it takes to resolve an injury claim can vary greatly.
 It could take longer depending on the following:

-• The type of accident you were involved in, e.g., road or medical carelessness.
+• The type of accident you were involved in, e.g., a road accident or medical negligence.

 • The severity of your injuries and the length of time it will take you to heal.